 BDP 101 courses are restricted to Freshmen and Sophomores, or to students participating in the Bridging Disciplines Programs.
 The courses meet for two hours per week for the first eight weeks of the semester.
 They do not satisfy a substantial writing component requirement.

-Applies to Global Studies BDP certificate
+Applies to Children & Society BDP certificate

-Professor Karin Wilkins, Department of Radio-Television-Film
+Professor Catharine Echols, Department of Psychology

-Applies to Ethics & Leadership BDP certificates
+Applies to Conflict Resolution & Peace Studies and all Ethics & Leadership BDP certificates

 BDP 101: Exploring Digital Arts & Media